photocyte/doSameSpeciesLiftOver_nextflow/README.md

 conda config --set channel_priority false conda install nextflow graphviz
 ```
 4. The `doSameSpeciesLiftOver.nf` script will dynamically install the rest of the conda dependencies as needed, but the dependicies can be preinstalled if you'd like.
-Simply delete the conda directives from the `doSameSpeciesLiftOver.nf` script.
+Install using the below line and simply delete the conda directives from the `doSameSpeciesLiftOver.nf` script, or set the `totalCondaEnvPath` parameter to an environment with the dependencies.

 ```
 conda install ucsc-fatotwobit blat ucsc-fasplit ucsc-liftup ucsc-axtchain ucsc-chainmergesort ucsc-chainsplit ucsc-chainsort seqkit ucsc-chainnet ucsc-netchainsubset ucsc-liftover genometools-genometools gffutils
 ```